DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: Related Work

 \section{Related Work}

-To our knowledge, this is the first work to (i) consider data rearrangement strategies and their associated costs during ML kernel tuning for xPU-integrated PIM devices, and (ii) propose a compiler that co-optimizes them jointly with compute code to minimize end-to-end ML kernel performance.
+To our knowledge, this is the first work to (i) consider data rearrangement strategies and their associated costs during ML kernel tuning for xPU-integrated PIM devices, and (ii) propose a compiler that jointly optimizes them with compute code.